System Design Space

 Primary source

-Official page of Software Requirements by Karl Wiegers and Joy Beatty.
+Official page for Software Requirements by Karl Wiegers and Joy Beatty.

 Open book page

-• User Requirements — what users will be able to do
+• User requirements: what users must be able to accomplish

 Stakeholders